Identification in the digital age

 The complexity of closing the gap

 A challenge is the incoherence and variety of identity systems.
 Citizens can have many options that serve different purposes, from a ration, pension, or insurance.
-Having this variety in options can decrease the need for a nationwide identity system.
+This variety of options can decrease the need for a nationwide identity system.

 A credential such as a passport, a birth certificate, or a driver’s license may not open the same possibilities or opportunities to its holder across the globe, making it impossible to define a uniform system.
-Political or economic situations can influence travelers’ scrutiny when crossing a border.
-It also raises the concern if the policy should include people without a national or migrant status.
+Political or economic situations can influence travellers’ scrutiny when crossing a border.
+It also raises the concern that the policy should include people without a national or migrant status.

 These complications influence the accurate quantitative review of the identity gap.
 To understand SDG 16.9, birth registration data can be an essential factor.
 Data can be missing or incomplete as the estimates are subject to error, but it offers an initial perspective.

 The International Identity Day movement promotes the importance of legal identity worldwide on the 16th of September every year.
-The date was chosen to match the UN’s Sustainable Development Goal 16:9.
+The date matched the UN’s Sustainable Development Goal 16:9.
 ID4Africa has led the ID-Day initiative since 2018.
-Since then, over 120 organizations have joined as coalition partners, and some countries, like Nigeria, officially celebrate Identity Day as a national holiday.
+Since then, over 120 organisations have joined as coalition partners, and some countries, like Nigeria, officially celebrate Identity Day as a national holiday.

 In short, a Civil Registration and Vital Statistics System or CRVS registers all vital events such as births and deaths, issues birth and death certificates, and compiles and disseminates critical statistics, including the cause of death information.
 It may also record marriages and divorces.

-A good functioning CRVS aims to secure citizens as it recognizes their legal identity and ensures the right of access to public services, and promotes inclusion.
-Counting births and deaths is essential for governments to create effective public health policies—including each life event and functions as a legal instrument.
+A good functioning CRVS aims to secure citizens as it recognises their legal identity and ensures the right of access to public services, and promotes inclusion.
+Counting births and deaths is essential for governments to create effective public health policies – including each life event – and function as a legal instrument.

-With the development of digital identity programs, the strengthening of civil registrations could come to a halt.
-Reforms to existing identification systems could shift the focus and budget to the problem of the lack of legal identity of citizens.
+With the development of digital identity programs, the strengthening of civil registrations could halt.
+Reforms to existing identification systems could shift the focus and budget to the problem of citizens’ lack of legal identity.

 According to UNICEF research, 166 million under the age of 5 don’t have any form of registration, and even when children are registered, they may not have proof of registration.
-An estimated 237 million children worldwide currently do not have a birth certificate.
+An estimated 237 million children worldwide currently do not have birth certificates.

 The barriers for effective birth registration